zozi/bash_extensions/README.md

-Usage: in your ~/.bash_profile, include these two lines:
+Usage: in your ~/.bash_profile, include this line:

-> export BASH_PROFILE_EXTENSIONS=~/path/to/bash_profile_extensions
-> . $BASH_PROFILE_EXTENSIONS/load
+> export BASH_PROFILE_EXTENSIONS=~/path/to/bash_profile_extensions && . $BASH_PROFILE_EXTENSIONS/load

 The extensions load each other.
-There are two currently used entry points:
+There are currently two main entry points:

 * osx (for Mac dev boxes, includes everything)
 * basics (used for linux servers, includes all except OSX-specific)